There’s more to a laptop bag than simply being able to carry a laptop.

 Laptop inside its own compartment

-With a dedicated laptop compartment, never again will you have to slowly and discreetly unpack your random assortment of gear onto the floor of a coffee shop while trying to grab your laptop from its interior sleeve (or is that just us?).
+With a dedicated compartment, never again will you have to slowly and discreetly unpack your random assortment of gear onto the floor of a coffee shop while trying to grab your laptop from its interior sleeve (or is that just us?).
 And you can easily slide the laptop into its compartment while the rest of the bag is stuffed to the brim.
-What we’re trying to say is that we like laptop bags that have a dedicated laptop compartment.
+What we’re trying to say is that we’re usually fans of laptop bags that have a dedicated laptop compartment.

-The way these compartments are implemented on laptop bags differ from company to company, of course.
+The way these compartments are implemented on bags differs from company to company, of course.
 Some are designed only to fit a laptop, while others have a little more room and bill themselves as a “tech compartment.”

 The laptop compartment in the Tom Bihn Synik is accessible from both the top and side.
 The top access is great if you’re pulling the bag from under your airplane or bus seat, especially if you’re a bit constrained in a middle seat.
 But the side access is great when you want to quickly and easily grab your laptop.
 We’ve found that laptops glide in and out of this side access oh-so smoothly.
 Plus, the entire pocket is lined with a lightly-padded mesh material.